DamianBudelewski/packet-sender/README.md

+### Packet-sender
-## Socket program to send raw packets (eth->ipv4->tcp)
+C program to send raw packets (eth->ipv4->tcp)

-## Type "./sendFrames -h" for possible parametrs
+Type "./sendFrames -h" for possible parametrs
-## If you don't choose parametrs then program will send raw TCP packet from lo interface to lo address.
+If you don't choose parametrs then program will send raw TCP packet from lo interface to lo address.

-## Parametrs:
+### Parametrs:
 *	a - acknowledgment number
 *	b - interface
 *	d - destination ip address